ItradeLQ/post-install-config/README.md

 End users can choose the problem they need help with.
 To do this go to the Admin Panel -> Manage -> Help Topics

+Select from the list below:

-Business Critical Outage
+- Business Critical Outage

-Personal Computer Issues
+- Personal Computer Issues

-Equipment Request
+- Equipment Request

-Password Reset
+- Password Reset

 </p>
 <br />